disc5/RESTPluginTemplate/README.md

 Then, as any other extension, you need to copy the folder "template" to the extensions folder of the plugin (i.e. Rest/RESTController/extensions/template).

-Example
-You can test the template by using the command line tool "cURL".
+You can test the template extension by using the command line tool "cURL".
 You should retrieve the content of the table dev_items.
 <pre><code>curl -X GET http://localhost/restplugin.php/template/items
 </code></pre>